gnayrr/gnayrr.github.io/_posts/2014-05-14-can-i-have-the-brownie.md

 ---
 layout: post
-title: "Can I Get the Brownie?"
+title: "Can I Have the Brownie?"
 subtitle: "Why you can’t make assumptions about everyday things"
 location: Seattle
 categories: blog